Devil Dogs

 1980

 She forms this band with ex-Teenage Jesus & The Jerks member Jim Sclavunos and ex-8 Eyed Spy member Michael Paumgarden.
-Stanley Adler (later in The Same) joins on bass.
-Lydia asks Robert Quine [Voidoids] (who had worked with Lydia on her "Queen of Siam" album) for some fun blues songs from his collection of 78's, he made her a tape, and that was their live set.
+Stanley Adler [later in The Same] joins on bass.
+Lydia asks Robert Quine [Voidoids] (who had worked with Lydia on her "Queen of Siam" album) for some fun blues songs from his collection of 78rpm blues records, he made her a tape, and that was the basis of their live set.

 12-Nov-80